 January 7 2016 Walking into Artscroll is purely fascinating.
-I make a mental note to bring my kids back to see how books (and gemorahs and siddurim!) are printed.
+I make a mental note to bring my kids back to see how books (and gemaras and siddurim!) are printed.
 I am like a kid in the candy store.
 I meet Mr. Zlotowitz, the editor Mrs. Eisner, and graphic designer Devorah Bloch.
 Meeting goes over really well.
-We are iy’H” going to publish a cookbook for September 2016, right before Rosh Hashanah.
+We are iy”H going to publish a cookbook for September 2016, right before Rosh Hashanah.

 Morning of January 8 2016 WHAAAATTTT???
 Are you serious?? (talking to myself) Writing a book requires so much work!!
-Why do you always keep on adding more work/projects/errands/hobbies/etc. to your already full plate?? (still talking to myself)
+Why do you always keep on adding more work/projects/errands/hobbies/etc. to your already full plate?? (still talking to myself).

-I open a calendar and discover that between now and July (when the book goes to print) there is midwinter vacation, Purim, Pesach (my first Pesach at home, I might add), Shavuos and roughly 20 photoshoots that are already scheduled.
+I open a calendar and discover that between now and July (when the book goes to print) there are midwinter vacation, Purim, Pesach (my first Pesach at home, I might add), Shavuos and roughly 20 photoshoots that are already scheduled.
 I swallow hard and pull out a Sharpie.
 The only way to do this is by taking off from work and devoting some time to focus on the book entirely.
 But, how much time?
 I mark a big X between Pesach and Shavuos, roughly 7 weeks.

 January 11 2016 I email all my clients and let them know that I will be taking time off from work.
 I contact Daniel Lailah to see if he would consider flying in from Israel to shoot the photos.

-January 19 2016 Flight for photographer is booked.
+January 19 2016 Flight for the photographer is booked.
 He will be arriving on May 15.
 This is becoming real.
 There is no turning back.

 I start collecting visuals of inspiration for the book.
 Some of them have nothing to do with food, like for example, a Restoration Hardware image of a recliner with dark tones of wood and some soft cloth.
-That is how I derive inspiration; I will try to recapture that cozy feel, while styling a winter soup maybe.
+That is how I derive inspiration; I will try to recapture that cozy feel while styling a winter soup maybe.

 February 16 2016 I am so lucky to be friends with cookbook personalities such as Victoria Dwek and Leah Schapira.
 We meet at Kava for coffee and go over the hundreds of questions I have for them.
 They help me start a spreadsheet with all my recipes.
-We discuss what needs to happen when and how.’
+We discuss what needs to happen, when, and how.